ClockTheSenior/MCSE/README.md

 This python program allows you to extract the Minecraft Sound Files to any given location!

 ### How does it work?
-It goes into the ~/.Minecraft/assets/indexers folder and gets the version by the .JSON file.
+It goes into the ~/.Minecraft/assets/indexers folder if you are on Mac/Linux and goes into the %AppData%/.minecraft/assets/indexers folder and gets the version by the .JSON file.

 ### Usage
 To use this wonderfully written program you need to download and run the .exe (may be flagged by antivirus).